A beginner's guide: Get started in sailing

 After school activities and holiday clubs

-Taking a course at an RYA training centre is one of the quickest and easiest ways for youngsters to learn to sail or windsurf, with most centres offering courses and sessions for children from eight-years-old, sometimes younger.
+Taking a course at an RYA training centre is one of the quickest and easiest ways for youngsters to learn to sail or windsurf.
+Most centres offer courses and sessions for children from eight-years-old, sometimes younger.

 Many centres offer both after school sessions and holiday clubs to fit in around other commitments.
 A number will accept childcare vouchers so it’s worth checking what’s covered.